Updated 2/15/2021. Originally published 12/12/2014.

 In fact, the article entitled, “The Costs and Consequences of Workplace Exhaustion“, suggests that employees who are physically exhausted can result in difficult work attitudes and behavior issues at work.

-- Were you able to complete the new skills learned a day or even a week later without referring to the quick reference guides or notes taken during class?
+- If it was a learning event, were you able to complete the new skills learned a day or week later – without referring to the quick reference guides or notes taken during class?

 WHAT IS EXHAUSTION?

-Over the course of 20+ years as a corporate trainer, and training manager, I have observed nodding attendees whose jobs depended upon successfully completed a training course with hands-on exercises and assessments.
+Over many years as a corporate trainer, I have observed nodding attendees whose jobs depended upon completed a training course with hands-on exercises and assessments.

-The EMR class for Surgeons class started on time, and continued with all 15+ surgeons present and continued for the scheduled 1.5 days.
+The EMR class for Surgeons training workshop started on time and continued with all 15+ surgeons present for the scheduled 1.5 days.
 The primary focus was documenting patient care in physician notes and highlighting procedures addressing patient safety.
-Everyone successfully passed the course assessment and gained the systems access for the new EMR software.
+Everyone successfully passed the course assessment and gained systems access to the new EMR software.

 Hopefully, having learned a tool to improve access to needed patient information and improve the ability to document each surgeon’s finding.
 Ideally, each surgeon would be able to spend fewer hours dictating physician notes.

-In a perfect environment, that would translate to more available patient face-time and more time resting, thus feeling energized – not exhausted.
+In a perfect environment, that would translate to more available patient “face to face” time and more time resting, thus feeling energized – not exhausted.

 Our co-workers would appreciate the productive and energized version of ourselves.